The path of the empathic creative is a difficult one.

 You’re also highly sensitive to other people’s feelings and energy and absorb them like a sponge.

-Deep down you know you’re being called to be an artist, but no matter what you do, no matter how hard you try, you feel like no one sees you.
+Deep down you know you’re being called to be a creative, but no matter what you do, no matter how hard you try, you feel like no one sees you.

 You lose hope when you feel like you’re just screaming into the void.